 Georgia Chapter of the American Fisheries Society Annual Meeting (GA-AFS)

-Laymon, Kelsey A., Damon L. Mullis, Chalisa Nestell, Jason Moak, Oscar P. Flite III, J. Checo Colón-Gaud.
+Laymon, Kelsey A., Damon L. Mullis, Chalisa Nestell, Jason Moak, Oscar P. Flite III, Jose Checo Colón-Gaud.

 "Comparing Three Types of Passive Samplers for the Assessment of Macroinvertebrates in Non-Wadeable Rivers."

 Biology Faculty Presentations.